ianarawjo/rust-game-bevy/src/chapter_2.md

 }
 ```

-The `SpriteAnimator` contains all of the animations for a particular sprite ("`states`") as mappings from names of the state, to a particular animation ("`SpritesheetAnimation`").
+The `SpritesheetAnimator` contains all of the animations for a particular sprite ("`states`") as mappings from names of the state, to a particular animation ("`SpritesheetAnimation`").
 Each `SpritesheetAnimation` describes a series of frames as indices of the sprite's `TextureAtlas`, the speed of the animation ("`fps`") and what to do when it reaches the end of play ("`looping`").

 Now let's add a `SpriteAnimator` that contains the animations for our player character sprite.
 For now, let's just worry about the "stand-down" and "move-down" animations.
 How do we load and encode these in Bevy?